LevelUpMarketers/tta-management-plugin/docs/CartFlow.md

 2. **Viewing the Cart**
    - The **Cart Page** template renders the current cart contents using `tta_render_cart_contents()`.
    - If a visitor selected a membership on the Become a Member page, that membership appears as its own line item in the cart.
    - When the cart only contains a membership, the table hides the **Ticket Reserved for…** column and the first column heading becomes **Event or Item**.
-Membership pricing shows "Per Month" in the price column.
+Membership pricing shows "Per Month" in the price and subtotal columns, and the total row also displays "Per Month".
+Column spans adjust so the table remains aligned without the countdown column.
    - A dedicated **Ticket Reserved for…** column displays a live five minute countdown for ticket rows.
    - The Quantity column enforces a maximum of two tickets per event in total.
    - Discount codes are applied via an **Apply Discount** button.
 Multiple codes can be active and are split across matching event tickets.
 Active codes list the related event name in parentheses and appear beneath the cart total for easy removal.